 As mentioned above, you don’t want to do business with a for-profit debt counseling agency.
 After all, what good is paying off all your debt if you have to shell out thousands to do it?
 You will be looking at $50 or less to sign up for debt counseling services and another $25 to $25 per month on counseling through the debt repayment plan.
 Some organizations, depending on your financial status, will offer the services completely free.

-You may also be able to approach an organization like Crisis Assistance if your financial situation allows.
+You may also be able to approach an organization if your financial situation allows.
 Individuals there will help you get back on your feet and establish a financial plan that works (but your income will need to be within their limits).

 No debt counseling agency is the same so, chances are, if you are in need there is an agency out there that can help you.
 If you are looking for help managing or paying off your debt, go to the National Foundation for Credit Counseling website for more information about debt counseling services.